pittcist/summer2024/assignments/Day 1 Assignment.md

 Create a new R notebook or script file in R-Studio named **StudentID_name_day1.rmd** or **StudentID_name_day1.r**

-Insert the following comments to the top of the file.
-Replace the blocked contents with your personal information.
+Insert the following comments at the top of the file.
+Replace the contents in the brackets with your personal information.

 ```R
 # Assignment 1